gabferreira/phyloraster/README.md

 ### phyloraster basics

-Basic information about the package can be found in the vignette `browseVignettes("phyloraster")`
+Basic information about the package can be found at the [package's webpage](https://gabferreira.github.io/phyloraster/) or in the vignette `vignette("phyloraster-vignette")`

 <br>